hari-huynh/Fundamental-ML/README.md

 Rich documentation and a large community provide ample support and learning resources.
 [Document](https://docs.rapids.ai/api/cuml/stable/)

+# IV.
+Hyperparameter Tuning
+- Because `GridSearchCV` takes a long time to run, plus we have to specify exact model hyperparameters, this is inefficient.
+- We use `Optuna` to narrow the search for hyperparameters, facilitates better, faster and more efficient `GridSearch` with parameters.

+So the hyperparameter tuning process goes through 2 steps
+- **Step 1**: Bayes Search with Optuna to narrow search space
+- **Step 2**.
+Grid Search find optimal parameters

-##
+## 1. Optuna

 <img src="https://raw.githubusercontent.com/optuna/optuna/master/docs/image/optuna-logo.png" alt="" style="width:200px;height:30px;">

-This project use Optuna for hyperparameter optimization.
-Optuna is an automatic hyperparameter optimization framework designed to improve the performance of machine learning models.
-Optuna uses advanced algorithms to efficiently search for the best hyperparameters, enhancing model performance.
+Optuna is an automatic hyperparameter optimization software framework, particularly designed for machine learning.
+It features an imperative, define-by-run style user API.
+The code written with Optuna enjoys high modularity, and the user of Optuna can dynamically construct the search spaces for the hyperparameters.

+## 2. Grid Search find optimal parameters.

+Grid Search is a hyperparameter tuning technique used in machine learning to find the best combination of hyperparameters for a given model.
+Hyperparameters are variables that are not learned by the model, but rather set by the user before training.

 # V. Results & Summary